Crypto taxes in Italy 2026: rates, filing, legalization

 Holding tax (IVCA)

-IVCA (Imposta sul Valore delle Cripto-Attivita) = 0.2% of the value of all crypto assets as of December 31.
-It’s calculated on the declared value.
-If you have crypto worth 100,000 EUR — you pay 200 EUR per year just for holding it.
+IVCA (Imposta sul Valore delle Cripto-Attivita) = 0.2% of the value of all crypto assets on December 31.
+Calculated from the declared value.
+If you have crypto worth €100,000 — you pay €200 per year simply for holding it.
 This is analogous to a property tax for digital assets.

 Parameter2023-20252026+